bitst0rm-pub/Formatter/README.md

 }
 ```

-To ignore a specific syntax assigned to your User's `config_path` settings, you can use `sublimeformatter.cfgignore.json` OR `.sublimeformatter.cfgignore`<br/>
+To ignore a specific syntax assigned to your User's `"config_path":` settings, you can use `sublimeformatter.cfgignore.json` OR `.sublimeformatter.cfgignore`<br/>
-For example, if you prefer to use the standard .prettierrc in your project instead of a custom Formatter `config_path`.
+For example, if you prefer to use the standard .prettierrc in your project instead of the custom Formatter `"config_path":`

 ```js
 {